xcomfan/xcomfan.github.io/kubernetes/kubernetes_install.md

 In case a Service uses the port's name instead of its number, Ingress uses this port name to determine to which port it should route the requests.

 ## Chapter 10 Storage

+### K8s Storage Overview

+#### Container File Systems

+Container files system are ephemeral.
+If a container stops running, data on the file system will be lost.
+Whenever a container is restarted, it has not previous data.

+#### Volumes

+Volumes are external storage that does not depend on the lives of the container pods.
+Volumes allow storing data outside the container file system accessible by the container at runtime, hence data will not be lost even after a container has been restarted or removed.

+#### PersistentVolumes

+Persistent Volumes are in clusters like nodes and outside of pods.
+To use a persistent volume you need to use a PersistentVolumeClaim to request the storage resource and specify how much size of storage you need and what should be the access mode such as `ReadWriteOnce`, `ReadWriteMany` or `ReadOnlyMany`.
+One of the difference between a Volume and a PersistentVolume is Volumes are specified and mounted within a Pod descriptor file while PersistentVolumes are API object created separately like pods.

+#### Volume Types

+Both Volumes and PersistentVolumes have several types that determine how these storages are handled.
+These volume types are used as plugins.

+1. awsElasticBlockStore - EBS
+2. azureFile - Azure File
+3. azureDisk - Azure Disk
+4. fc - Fibre channel storage
+5. nfs - Network File system (NFS) storage
+6. local - Local storage devices mounted on nodes

+##### awsElasticBlockStore

+The EBS restrictions apply here just as with EC2.
+You need to use an EC2 instance as the node on which a pod is executing.
+The EBS volume must also be in the same availability zone and region as the node.
+An EBS volume can only be mounted by a single EC2 instance at a time.

+##### emptyDir

+When a pod is assigned to a node, an emptyDir volume is created, and it exists as long as the Pod is running on that node.
+The empyDir volume is, as its name implies, initially empty.
+The empyDir volume can be mounted at the same or different directories in each container, allowing all containers in the Pod to read and write the same files.
+The data in the emptyDir is permanently erased when a Pod is removed from a node for whatever reason.

+Reasons to use emptyDir are...

+1. If you are using disk-mased merge sort, you will need some scratch space.
+2. For crash recovery, checking in a long computation.
+3. Storing files that are fetched by a content-manager container and served by a webserver container.

+EmptyDir volumes are stored on whichever medium backs the node, such as disk, SSD, or network storage, depending on your setup.
+If you change the emptyDir.medium option to "Memory", Kubernetes instead mounts a tmpfs (RAM-backed filesystem).
+While tmpfs is quick, keep in mind that, unlike disks, it is cleaned when the node reboots, and any files you write count towards your containers memory limit.

+##### nfs

+An nfs volume is used to mount an existing NFS share into a Pod.
+Because NFS volume lives on the NFS host data can be pre populated with an NFS volume.
+Multiple writers can mount NFS at the same time.

+##### local

+A mounted local storage device, such as a disk, partition, or direcotry, is represneted by a local volume.
+Local volumes can only be utilized as PersistentVolumes that have been statically built.
+The use of dynamic provisioning is not permitted.
+Local voluems, as opposed to hostPath volumes are used in a more durable and portable manner wthout the need to manually schedule pods to nodes.
+By looking at the node affinity on the PersistentVolume, the system is aware of the volume's node limitations.

+Local volumes, on the other hand, are dependent on the underlying node's availability and are not suited for many appliations.
+When a node become sick the pod looses access to the local volume.

+##### Ephemeral Volumes

+Some applications requrie storage but are unconcerend about whether that data is retained across restarts.
+Caching, configuration information are examples of this use case.
+Ephemerla volumes are meant for this scenario.
+Kubernetes offers a variety of ephemeral volume options.

+1. emtyDir
+2. CSI ephemeral volumes
+3. Generic ephemeral volumes: can be created by any storage driver that supports persistentVolumes.

+#### Storage Classes

+Administrators can use a StorageClass to specify the "classes" of storage they supply.
+Different classes could correspond to different quality of service levesl, backup policies, or arbitratry policies set by cluster administrators.
+This is what we call profiles in other storage systems.

+#### The StorageClass Resource

+Provisioner, parameters, and reclaimPolicy are field in each storageClass that are utilized when a persistenVolume belonging to the class has to be dynamically provisioned.
+The name of a storageClass object is mportant because it determines how users can request a certain class.

+#### Volume Snapshots

+A VolumeSnapshot is a user reqeust for a volume snapshot.
+It works in the same way as a PersistentVolume Claim.
+VolumeSnapshtos give Kubernetes users a standerdized way to dupliate the contents of a volume at a specific moment.
+This may be an otption for backing up databases.

+#### Projected Volume

+Serverl existing volume sources are mapped into the same directory via a projected volume.
+The following sorts of volume sources can be projected.

+1. secret
+2. downwardAPI
+3. configMap
+4. serviceAccountToken

+### Using K8s Volumes

+#### Sharing Volumes Between Containers

+A pod can have multiple containesr that you can run by creating a multi-container pod.
+A volume specified in the pod spec can be mounted on multiple containers useing volumeMounts.
+This is the benefit of volumeMount.
+Therefore, you can share a single volume between contaienrs by mounting it multipe times.

+#### Common Volumes Types

+1. hostPath - This type of voluem allows storing data in a specified location on the disk.
+2. emptyDir - covered this one above.

+### Exploring K8s Persisten Volumes

+#### PersistentVolumes

+A PersistentVolume (PV) is a piece of storage in a cluster that has been provided either manually or dynamically using StorageClasses.
+If functions as a cluster resource in thes ame way that a node does.
+A PV can be resused according to a propery called `PersistentVolumeReclaimPolicy`.
+It reclaims a PersistenVOlume to be used again if the PersistentVOlumeClaim associated with this PV is deleted.
+It has the following policies to be implemented.

+1. Retain - It keeps all the data, and the admin has to clean it up manually to make PV resusable.
+2. Delte - This only works iwhen the storage resource is provided by a cloud service.
+It deletes the storage automatically.
+3. Recycle - It deletes all the data in the storage and makes it reusable.

+#### StorageClasses

+StorageClass has an attribute called allowVolumeExpansion that allows the expansion or resizing of volumes after they are created.

+#### PersistentVolumeClaims

+Persistnt Volumes are consumed by Persistent Volume Claims much like node resources are consumed by pods.

+## Chapter 11: Troubleshooting